The Interviews: Top Rider Turned Broadcaster, Richard Migliore

 TBP: What would say was your most satisfying day at the races?

-RM: When I was living in New York and riding out in California it had been a very difficult time.
-My family had stayed here in New York and I was flying back and forth every weekend on the redeye.
-Then one weekend they all came out to Del Mar, and the day I won the Pacific Classic on Student Council with my family there after all the sacrifices we had made was probably my most satisfying day at the races.
+RM: When my home was in New York but I was riding in California, it was a very difficult time.
+My family had stayed in New York and I was flying back and forth every weekend on the redeye.
+Then one weekend they all came out to Del Mar.
+I won the Pacific Classic on Student Council with my family there after all the sacrifices we had made.
+That was probably my most satisfying day at the races.

 TBP: What do you get up to when you are not broadcasting or racing?